 Environment-friendly: Non-copper or aluminum condensers are less efficient than the copper condenser.
 They get damaged within 2 to 3 years.
 It leads to the production of many harmful gases like R22 and R410A, which causes global warming and harm our environment.
 But with copper condensers, this problem reduces to the minimal as copper is much stronger than aluminum.

 Less maintenance: A copper condenser requires less maintenance as compared to the aluminum condenser.
-It does not require any extra efforts to take care of them and can last up to 5-7 years without any issues.
+It does not require any extra effort to take care of them and can last up to 5-7 years without any issues.
 Hence, it is also a cost-effective solution.
-It is found that the number of service calls for a copper condenser is reduced to half as compared to the other others.
+It is found that the number of service calls for a copper condenser is reduced to half as compared to the others.
 Furthermore, aluminum condensers are prone to leakages.
 Due to this, they failed within the use of 2-3 years.

-Easy to repair: A service mechanic can repair the copper condensers easily on-site, while aluminum condenser can’t be repairable on-site.
+Easy to repair: A service mechanic can repair the copper condensers easily on-site, while an aluminum condenser can’t be repairable on-site.
 You need to take it to the service center in case of any leakage or seized cool air.

 Easy to clean: Being an outdoor unit a condenser is prone to dust; it accumulates dust which requires regular cleaning.
 The gap between the condenser tubes and fins is very small.
 Hence, it is difficult to clean the condenser.
 A stream of high-pressure water is used to clean the condenser.